TheSin-/rpi-img-builder/README.md

 ## Repositories
 So repositories require others, for example Raspbian will auto add Foundation, and Bluefalls with auto add Debian.

-You can easily add a custom repo by making a directory in the repos dir with teh repo name and making a multistrap.list.in file (see the others in that directory for examples on the files contents) and then listing it in the REPO options.  ie: make an ubuntu repo, I could then use REPO="Raspbian ubuntu", this is just an example I'm not sure why you would do this, but as an example.
+You can easily add a custom repo by making a directory in the repos dir with the repo name and making a multistrap.list.in file (see the others in that directory for examples on the files contents) and then listing it in the REPO options.  ie: make an ubuntu repo, I could then use REPO="Raspbian ubuntu", this is just an example I'm not sure why you would do this, but as an example.

 ## Notes
 There are lots of plugin examples included, you can add and remove to your needs.
 There are only there to show how customizable these build scripts are.